octelium/octelium/README.md

 - **Is Octelium a remote access VPN?**

   Octelium can seamlessly operate as a zero-config remote access/corporate VPN.
-It is, however, a modern zero trust architecture that's based on identity-aware proxies (read about how Octelium works [here](https://octelium.com/docs/octelium/latest/overview/how-octelium-works)) instead of operating at layer-3 to provide dynamic fine-grained application-layer aware access control, dynamic configuration and routing, secret-less access and visibility.
+It is, however, a modern zero trust architecture that's based on identity-aware proxies (read about how Octelium works [here](https://octelium.com/docs/octelium/latest/overview/how-octelium-works)) instead of operating at layer-3 to provide dynamic fine-grained application-layer aware access control, dynamic configuration and routing, secretless access and visibility.
 You can read more about the main features [here](#main-features).

 - **Why is Octelium FOSS?
 What's the catch?**